irenesmith/snipman/README.md

 *Under development* - I'm in the process of updating SnipMan to use Pygame and Pygwidgets instead of the Tkinter interface library.

+## SnipMan VB version 1.0

+Performs the same functions as the original Python SnipMan using Visual Basic, .NET Core 6.0 and the Windows Forms library.
+I think the UI is cleaner looking than the interface using Tkinter.